Pop quiz! Which one of these do home sellers find most stressful?

 Do you need to get a home inspection?
 No.

-Inspections aren’t required when selling but can be one of the best investments when getting your house ready to sell.
+Inspections aren’t required when selling but can be one of the best investments when getting a house ready to sell.

 It gives potential buyers information about what’s “under the hood.”